hahns0lo/jupyter-git-tutorial/README.md

 This tutorial is inspired by the [Katacoda Git tutorial](https://katacoda.com/courses/git/) in that it follows the same basic flow of introducing Git commands but applied to Jupyter notebooks.
 The actual notebook used here is from this [Google Colab notebook](https://colab.research.google.com/notebooks/mlcc/intro_to_pandas.ipynb) for teaching the pandas Python library.

-## Setting up Jupyter
+## Setting up JupyterLab

+There are multiple run Jupyter notebooks.
+This tutorial has been designed to work with two options:

+- Google Cloud Platform AI Platform Notebooks, which provides cloud instances of JupyterLab
+- Local installation of JuptyerLab

 ## Google Cloud AI Platform Notebooks

-This tutorial uses JupyterLab using Google Cloud Platform's [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks).
-The following instructions describe how to create a notebook instance.
+This section describes how to create a JupyterLab instance with GCP's [AI Platform Notebooks](https://cloud.google.com/ai-platform-notebooks), which automatically includes the Git extension.
 More detailed instructions can be found [here](https://cloud.google.com/ai-platform/notebooks/docs/create-new).

 1. Open the [AI Platform Notebooks console](https://console.cloud.google.com/ai-platform/notebooks)
 1. Click `+NEW INSTANCE` and select "Python 3"